kroxylicious/kroxylicious/DEV_GUIDE.md

 Build the entire project by running `Build > Build Project` and then check that you can run `io.kroxylicious.proxy.FilterIT`

-If you encounter any further issues with generated sources, you can can try running `mvn clean install -DskipTests` again or running
+If you encounter any further issues with generated sources, you can try running `mvn clean install -DskipTests` again or running
 `Generate Sources and Update Folders` for the specific module that is having problems.

 ## Setting Up in Windows Using WSL